Publications

 Working papers

-Place-based industrial policies and local agglomeration in the long run [CESifo Working Paper No. 11397] [RFBerlin - CReAM Discussion Paper No. 19/24]
+Place-based industrial policies and local agglomeration in the long run [CESifo Working Paper No. 11397] [RFBerlin Discussion Paper No. 19/24]

 with S. Lattanzio (Bank of Italy)